What does remortgaging mean?

 Where to start

-Investigate the different types of mortgage product available, and determine which would suit you best, whether this would be fixed, variable or tracker.
+Investigate the different types of mortgage product available, and determine which would suit you best; this could be a fixed, variable or tracker mortgage.
 Make sure, when comparing the rates of different mortgages, you are comparing like for like.

-Speak to your current lender to see if they can offer you a better deal for your remortgage.
-This can be the cheapest option as you may be able to avoid paying for a new valuation or for another local authority search.
+Start by speaking to your current lender to see if they can offer you a better deal for your remortgage.
+This can be the cheapest option as you may be able to avoid paying for a new mortgage valuation or for another local authority search.
 You may possibly save on legal fees too.

 Once you know what your current lender can offer you, look around to find alternative mortgage options available and see if another lender can improve on the offer.
 When you're comparing mortgage lenders it's a good idea to apply for a mortgage in principle from the lenders you're interested in.
 Then you'll know that, in theory, the lender is willing to offer you a mortgage, and comparison will be more useful.

 Remember to ask your current lender about early redemption penalties.
 You do not want to have a large bill for leaving your mortgage before the agreed date.